ShankarSrivathsa/job-notifier/README.md

 Searches Adzuna (India) + Arbeitnow (filtered to India-based remote roles) daily, filters for entry-level/intern/fresher roles, and emails you the new ones.
 Runs free on GitHub
 Actions — no laptop needed once it's set up.

+This project was developed with assistance from AI tools (specifically Claude) for code generation and refactoring.

 ## Setup (about 15 minutes, one-time)

 ### 1. Create a new GitHub repo